nRF24/RF24Gateway/docs/rpi_tcpip_link.md

 Done.
 The primary machine IP is `10.11.2.2`, and the secondary machine IP is `10.11.2.3`.
 One could ping machines from each other.

-Result from pinging primary machine from secondary is latency about few milliseconds (or even less than a millisecond) and the speed was about `10kB/s` (equal to 100K bit / second).
+The resulting latency when pinging primary machine from secondary is about a few milliseconds (or even less than a millisecond), and the speed is about `10kB/s` (equal to 100K bits per second).